-If an OWF individual leaves the OWF program prior to the actual imposition of the sanction or disqualification, the sanction or disqualification will not be held in abeyance.
+When an OWF individual leaves the OWF program prior to the actual imposition of the sanction or disqualification, the sanction or disqualification will not be held in abeyance.

-(1) The length of the sanction or disqualification period shall not exceed the OWF sanction or disqualification period in accordance with paragraph (C) of rule 5101:1-3-15 of the Administrative Code.
+(1) The length of the SNAP sanction or disqualification period shall not exceed the OWF sanction or disqualification period in accordance with paragraph (C) of rule 5101:1-3-15 of the Administrative Code.

-(a) If the sanction or disqualification is still in effect at the end of one year, the county agency shall review the case to determine if the sanction or disqualification continues to be appropriate.
+(a) When the sanction or disqualification is still in effect at the end of one year, the county agency shall review the case to determine if the sanction or disqualification continues to be appropriate.
 Sanctions or disqualifications extended beyond one year must be reviewed at least annually but may be ended by the county agency at any time.

-(I) How is a sanction that is imposed in accordance with rule 5101:1-3-15 of the Administrative Code ended and eligibility regained?
+(I) How is a SNAP sanction that is imposed in accordance with rule 5101:1-3-15 of the Administrative Code ended and eligibility regained?